-Proof against decay and termites Ensure ventilation in the roof frame and under-floor (attic and under floor)
+Proof against decay and termites Ensure ventilation in the roof frame and underfloor (attic and under floor)

 As Japan has matured as a society, to create high quality housing stock is an urgent task.
-To build houses that will last as long as possible and to keep using such houses carefully will lead to conservation of our lifestyles and the albed awire propert global environment.
+To build houses that will last as long as possible and to keep using such houses carefully will lead to conservation of our lifestyles and the global environment.